 This means you can get by with a small T5 grow light, or even just placing these near a window that gets full sunlight if possible.

 Don't forget the hydroponic grow media, either.
 There are a few different types you can choose from, but for this particular fungi, we recommend using a coco coir product or rockwool.

 But, some growers have seen great success using vermiculite as a media.
 We'll cover this more in a moment.

 Now, you came here to learn how to grow hydroponic mushrooms - let's not waste any more time!

 We're going to cover everything you need to know about growing mushrooms hydroponically.

 1. Start With the Right Solution and Growing Media

 As with any other hydroponic system, a system setup for growing mushrooms will require some sort of substrate.

-As soon as the substrate or growing media is set up with sports, the mycelium will develop, fuse, and then colonize the substrate.
+As soon as the substrate or growing media is set up with spores, the mycelium will develop.
+From there it will fuse and then colonize the substrate.

 To do this, they will also need nutrients.
 Remember, mushrooms differ from plants in that they do not make their own food.